jaozomar/socialNetwork/README.md

   .
 Adding and removing friend connections, with the functionality to view all friend connections at any time.
   .
 Searching for profiles within the network and viewing all profiles currently in the network.
 Skills enhanced: Java, data structures, object-oriented programming, and team collaboration

+- The codeUML.png file shows a UML chart of all the functions in the project.